phax/ph-oton/README.md

 Release history:
   * v8.0.0 - work in progress
     * Updated to ph-commons 9.0.0
-    * Renamed 'Client' to 'Tenant'
+    * Renamed 'Client' to 'Tenant' and moved to ph-tenancy in ph-masterdata project
     * Updated to Bootstrap 4.0.0-beta
     * Updated to TinyMCE 4.6.6
     * Updated to Jetty 9.4.7
+    * Extracted ph-oton-atom
   * v7.1.2 - 2017-07-19
     * Fixed an error with path handling of resource bundles when deployed as JAR
   * v7.1.1 - 2017-07-18